 Our mission statement is to “Engage communities, organizations and individuals through quality research, community organizing, advocacy, training and model programming to advance the rights of girls and young women, especially those in the justice system.”
 Our mission is guided by Girl-Centered Practice.

 Girl Centered Practice uses a strength-based approach that is grounded in three core principles and six elements:

 Girls as Experts: Acknowledge each girl as an experts of her life and her relationships

-Mutuality: Sit where a girl sits and seeing what she sees
+Mutuality: Sit where a girl sits and see what she sees

 Lived Experiences: Honor and value each girl’s lived experience, knowledge, culture, ethnicity and language

 Theory: Ensures that programs are guided by gender relevant theories